 2. Decrease Your Car Payments

 A lower interest rate isn’t the only way to lower your car payment, though.
 You can also refinance your auto loan to stretch out the repayment period, which means the monthly payment will be lower.
 Of course, the downside is you’ll pay more in interest over the loan as the lender will have more time to collect from you.
-Still, you have the option to refinance and repay the loan early to curb interest costs if the lender doesn’t charge an early prepayment penalty.
+Still, you have the option to refinance your car loan and repay the loan early to curb interest costs if the lender doesn’t charge an early prepayment penalty.

 3. Get a Shorter Term on Your Loan